-High pressure liquid chromatography (HPLC) is a technique that uses a solid stationary phase, packed into stainless steel tube or column and a liquid mobile phase (acetonitrile, methanol, phosphate buffer etc..) to separate out components in a mixture.
-Chemical interactions between the stationary phase and the chemical composition of the components in mixture result in the components to travel at different speeds in the column and separate out or elute at different times from the column stationary phase.
+High-pressure liquid chromatography (HPLC) is a technique that uses a solid stationary phase and a liquid mobile phase (acetonitrile, methanol, phosphate buffer etc..) to separate components in a mixture.
+In the HPLC setup, the stationary phase is often housed in specialized columns, commonly referred to as HPLC columns, which are typically constructed from high-quality stainless steel.
+Liquid chromatography columns in HPLC are designed to withstand the high pressures required for efficient separation.
+Chemical interactions between the stationary phase and the chemical composition of the components in the mixture result in the components traveling at different speeds in the HPLC column and separating or eluting at different times from the column stationary phase.

 Common LC Column Formats